-With an estimated quarter of a million survivors worldwide, ranging in age from 77 to over 100 years, it is expected that the needs of survivors will continue to grow.
-Not only are many of these survivors entering the stages of life where needs associated with aging increase, many are also child survivors and survivors of the FSU; each characteristic is associated with increased needs.
+With just under a quarter of a million survivors worldwide, ranging in age from 78 to over 100 years, it is expected that the needs of survivors will continue to grow.
+Not only are all of these survivors entering the stages of life where needs associated with aging increase, but many are also child survivors and survivors of the FSU and each characteristic is associated with increased needs.
 These survivors are younger, while also in fragile economic and/or medical condition, so that ongoing assistance programs remain critically important.